Joining the Pledge

 -

-When signing the pledge, organisations are committing to recording and reporting the data required by the initiative.
+When signing the Pledge, organisations are committing to recording and reporting the data required by the initiative.
 This includes:

 - Successful graduates: